2017 Olathe shooting: The perpetrator

-Adam Purinton, 51, was arrested for the killing.
+Adam Purinton (born May 21, 1965), age 51, was arrested for the killing.
 After fleeing the bar, he was pursued by police in the Kansas City area who also went to his home.
 He eluded them, but was arrested after he was said to have admitted to "killing two Middle Eastern men" at a bar to which he had fled, 82 miles from the scene of the crimes.
 Purinton was said to have been a drinker whose alcohol consumption increased and whose behavior rapidly deteriorated after his father died from pancreatic cancer, 18 months before the crimes.
 Prior to his arrest, he had recently held a series of unskilled jobs including in hardware and liquor stores and as a dishwasher in a pizza parlor.
 He is a United States Navy veteran, had been an air traffic controller, and previously worked in information technology.

 Legal proceedings

 Purinton was charged with one count of first-degree murder and two counts of attempted first-degree murder.
 He was held in the Johnson County jail, with his bond set at $2 million.
 He faced a maximum sentence of life in prison without the possibility of parole for 50 years.

 His preliminary hearing was initially scheduled for September 18; then postponed to January 2018.
 In November Purinton waived his right to a preliminary hearing and was arraigned on one count of first degree murder and two counts of attempted murder, initially entering a not guilty plea.

 Purinton later pleaded guilty to the state charges of murder and attempted murder on March 6, 2018.
 He was sentenced to life imprisonment without the possibility for parole for the murder on May 4, 2018.

 Purinton later pleaded guilty to federal hate-crime charges, thereby avoiding a death sentence, and received three consecutive life in prison sentences.

-As of January 2023, Purinton is incarcerated at Hutchinson Correctional Facility in Hutchinson, Kansas.
+As of January 2024, Purinton is incarcerated at Hutchinson Correctional Facility in Hutchinson, Kansas.